willjksn/EchoFlux.ai/PINTEREST_OAUTH_SETUP_GUIDE.md

 ### Business Account Required
 - **Error**: API access requires Pinterest Business account
 - **Solution**: Convert personal account to business account at business.pinterest.com

+### App Status: Pending/Trial Access
+- **Status**: App is in review or on trial access
+- **What This Means**:
+  - OAuth connection may work
+  - Some API calls may be limited or blocked
+  - Publishing may not work until fully approved
+- **Solution**:
+  - Wait for approval (usually 1-3 business days)
+  - Check Pinterest Developer Portal for status updates
+  - Ensure all app information is complete
+  - Verify your business account is fully set up
+  - Check email for any requests from Pinterest team

 ## Testing